fenok/react-router-typesafe-routes/README.md

 Notable differences:

--   `setSearchParams()` can also accept a callback, which will be called with the current typed search params.
+-   `setTypedSearchParams()` can also accept a callback, which will be called with the current typed search params.
--   `setSearchParams()` has an additional option `preserveUntyped`.
+-   `setTypedSearchParams()` has an additional option `preserveUntyped`.
 If `true`, existing untyped (by the given route) search parameters will remain intact.
 Note that this option has no effect on the `state` option.
 That is, there is no way to preserve untyped state fields.

 > In the future, the library may provide the same improvements for state.
 For now, it can be implemented in the userland in the form of a custom hook.